Tshering Tobgay: Ideologies

-Rather than simply promoting Gross National Happiness, Tobgay believes that the principles of GNH has to be implemented, and some of the important problems that need to be addressed are youth unemployment, corruption, and national debt.
+Rather than simply promoting Gross National Happiness, Tobgay believes that the principles of GNH have to be implemented, and some of the important problems that need to be addressed are youth unemployment, corruption, and national debt.
 Tobgay also concentrates on stopping corruption in Bhutan's government, and interacting with the Bhutanese population.
 Human rights is also an ideology of Tobgay, however, he has not spoken publicly about LGBT rights in Bhutan, where homosexual acts were formerly illegal, since an anti-gay law was imposed by British colonialists.

 Speeches

 In 2015, Tobgay delivered a speech at Vibrant Gujarat, inviting leading corporates from across the globe to participate in business with Bhutan.

 At a 2015 TED talk titled TEDxThimphu, Tobgay spoke about happiness and how common the theme of happiness was in other Ted Talks, including by Nancy Etcoff, and Silver Donald Cameron.
 In his speech, Tobgay emphasized that having a sense of purpose, identity, and security is important to become happy.

 At a 2016 TED talk in Vancouver, Tobgay spoke about Bhutan's pledge to remain carbon neutral forever.
 He shared his country's mission to put happiness before economic growth, and set a world standard for environmental preservation.
 He spoke at the UN general assembly in 2017, resonating Bhutan's environmental achievements, and the need of the world to unite to save the environment.

+At the 2017 World Government Summit in Dubai, the UAE, Tobgay described the role of government in achieving citizen happiness during the Global Dialogue for Happiness.

+In 2018, Tshering Tobgay delivered a speech at a global investor summit, where he emphasizes the importance of fulfilling the aspirations of Assam's youth and discusses potential opportunities for investment and development in the region.

+At the 2018 Singapore Summit, Tshering Tobgay addressed the unique challenges faced by small, landlocked nations like Bhutan, particularly in the context of development while surrounded by larger neighbors.
+He emphasized Bhutan's commitment to Gross National Happiness (GNH) as a guiding philosophy, advocating for a holistic approach to human development that prioritizes environmental sustainability and social equity over purely economic growth.
+Tobgay highlighted the importance of international cooperation, asserting that lasting national success is not achievable in isolation.
+He reflected on the strong bilateral relations between Bhutan and Singapore, expressing appreciation for Singapore's support and its innovative approaches to development, from which Bhutan sought to learn.